 As Goddess of Sin, Velka bears close ties with crime and punishment, her judgment essentially deciding the fate of sinners.
 Her penchant for the Dark likewise provides an avenue for improving item discovery — the original Dark Souls implied a relation between luck and humanity. (a notion that Dark Souls III later makes explicit) The goddess and the Undead Crypt both share a deep connection to New Londo, with the former’s motherly depiction in the latter essentially serving as an extension of her portrayal in that cursed, death-seeking nation.
 She finds company in crows with their feathery wings and notable intelligence; indeed, her hobby is collecting knowledge, and she very much acts as an intermediary among the Anor Londo gods.
 On top of all that, she has had both her name and all of her items’ origins forgotten by the present era.
-No matter which criteria you examine, there is simply no better fit for this angel deity than Velka.
-There is also no denying that the goddess was worshiped in Drangleic.
+No matter which criteria you examine, there is simply no better fit for this angel deity.
+There is also no denying that Velka was worshiped in Drangleic.

 Even ignoring her effigy in Tseldora’s church, we can acquire the set for Velka’s priests from only two sources: one in a chest in the Dragon Shrine, the other from a darkness Hollow situated beneath Drangleic Castle.
 Considering the shrine’s connection to Aldia, the pardoner was most likely one of the parties invited to help the King’s brother with his research — even if only through a human representative, having the support of a witch knowledgeable in all manner of magical secrets would be valuable.
 Meanwhile, Velka’s love for the Abyss had likely drawn the other priest to the Dark Chasm of Old below the castle.
 Since its entry point is within a cave only accessed via a one-way shaft, the pardoner had presumably gotten trapped and died of starvation — subsequently turning Undead, hollowing, and twisting into monstrous form during the long time spent in that pitch-black environment.
 Regardless of the details, this requires the priest have access to the castle where the impromptu shaft is located.